prolic/HumusMvc/README.md

 A special plugin loader (HumusMvc\Controller\Action\HelperPluginManager) will get injected into the action controller object.

-Action helpers can be configures by module manager: module config key: "action_helpers" interface for module class: "HumusMvc\ModuleManager\Feature\ActionHelperProviderInterface" method in module class: "getActionHelperConfig"
+Action helpers can be configures by module manager: module config key "action_helpers", interface for module class "HumusMvc\ModuleManager\Feature\ActionHelperProviderInterface" and method in module class "getActionHelperConfig"